microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 `Camarón Corriente S.A.`'s usual carrier is `Cargo Line Ltd` based out of `San Juan, Puerto Rico`, but due to a recent hurricane they have been forced to make repairs to their fleet, and are currently unable to deliver the goods.

+**Note:** In normal circumstances, `Cargo Line Ltd` would have issued a legitimate Bill of Lading for the complete 1000kg shipment from Puerto Cabello, Venezuela to Road Town, Tortola, BVI.

 `Camarón Corriente S.A.` scrambled to find a new carrier, and rushes their normal vetting process for an organization called `Shady Carrier Ltd` based out of `Oranjestad, Aruba`.

 `Shady Carrier Ltd` quickly delivers the goods but forges critical supply chain documentation to make it appear that part of the frozen shrimp was destroyed during transit.